darklab8/fl-darkstat/README.md

 If u have problems with configuring development environment, then seek my contacts below to help you through it ^_^

+# Development, how to regenerate proto related code

+- task grpc:docker:gateway // for docker way to run file updates for grpc and its gateway // assumes docker is available of unix socket
+- task grpc:protoc:gateway // to run grpc file updates locally without docker. // assumes u did same stuff as `protoc` stage in Dockerfile

 # Features

 - Long term maintance support for dozen of years.
 Minimum dependencies software with Golang and Htmx.